HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 jQuery remains on top with 84% of mobile pages containing jQuery, however React usage has jumped from 4% to 8% since last year, which is a significant increase.
 Also worth noticing is the usage of Isotope (uses jQuery) to 7% leading to RequireJS falling out of the picture with 2% usage.

 One might wonder why jQuery is so dominant and hasn't disappeared over time.
 There are two main reasons for this.
-First, as [highlighted over the previous years](https://almanac.httparchive.org/en/2019/javascript#:~:text=There%20are%20a,client-side%20libraries.), is that most of the [WordPress](https://wordpress.org/) sites use jQuery, which contributes to a major participation of jQuery.
+First, as [highlighted over the previous years](../2019/javascript#open-source-libraries-and-frameworks), is that most of the <a hreflang="en" href="https://wordpress.org/">WordPress</a> sites use jQuery, which contributes to a major participation of jQuery.
 Second, even if the wide usage of jQuery is ignored for a moment, several of the other top-used JavaScript libraries still rely on jQuery in some way under the hood.

 **UI Frameworks**

 The adoption of JavaScript frameworks doesn't see a substantial change compared to the previous years.
-With the way the adoption is measured, there is a [detection limitation](https://github.com/AliasIO/wappalyzer/issues/2450) which doesn't let Wappalyzer capture the percentage precisely.
+With the way the adoption is measured, there is a <a hreflang="en" href="https://github.com/AliasIO/wappalyzer/issues/2450">detection limitation</a> which doesn't let Wappalyzer capture the percentage precisely.
 Additionally, the detection is only run on home pages which doesn't capture accurately the overall framework adoption.

 It would instead be interesting to look at how the popular frameworks and libraries approach the usage of other libraries.
 This means how many frameworks or libraries actually rely on other libraries in production.